wesleycamargo/azure-docs.pt-br/articles/data-factory/data-factory-onprem-db2-connector.md

 	    }
 	}

-**Conjunto de dados de entrada do DB2:**
+**DB2 input dataset:**

-O exemplo supõe que você criou uma tabela "MyTable" no DB2 e que ela contém uma coluna chamada "timestamp" para dados de série temporal.
+The sample assumes you have created a table “MyTable” in DB2 and it contains a column called “timestamp” for time series data.

-Definir “external”: true e especificar a política externalData informa à data factory que essa é uma tabela externa à data factory e não é produzida por uma atividade nessa data factory.
-Observe que o **type** é definido como **RelationalTable**.
+Setting “external”: true and specifying externalData policy tells data factory that this is a table that is external to the data factory and not produced by an activity in the data factory.
+Note that the **type** is set to **RelationalTable**.

 	{
 	    "name": "Db2DataSet",